In 1951, Jim and Betty Woodford bought a 185-acre parcel of land, in what were then the wilds of Medford Township, to use as a summer getaway.

 Over the next 40 years, Betty and Jim devoted their lives to Pinelands preservation, environmental education and wildlife rehabilitation.
 Betty became an expert botanist, naturalist, nature photographer and wildlife rehabilitator.
 She was renowned for her Pinelands education programs.
 In 1997 the Woodford’s ultimate dream was realized when a Green Acres grant preserved Cedar Run’s land and buildings for future generations.

 What began as one woman’s passion for the NJ Pinelands quickly grew into a more than full time endeavor.
-Today, our staff and board members continue Betty and Jim’s work, along with their daughter, Jeanne, who is Cedar Run’s President Emeritus.
+Today, our staff and board members continue Betty and Jim’s work, along with their daughter, Jeanne, who is Cedar Run’s Co-Founder.
 We welcome visitors throughout the year to our Wildlife Housing Area, where you can see Bald Eagles, Great-horned Owls, raccoons and many other resident wildlife that cannot be returned to the wild due to their injuries.
 Our Nature Center and Education Department offer fun and educational programs for all, while our hiking trails offer an opportunity to explore native Pinelands habitats.